 10 Afghan Policemen Killed in Insider Attack; Modi and Hollande Launch International Solar Alliance; Bacha Khan University to Remain Closed After Terror Attack

-- By Alyssa SimsAlyssa Sims is an intern in the International Security Program at the New America Foundation., Udit BanerjeaUdit Banerjea is a South Asia Research Fellow at New America and a graduate student at the Johns Hopkins School of Advanced International Studies.
+- By A. G. SimsAlyssa Sims is a Research Assistant with the International Security Program at New America., Udit BanerjeaUdit Banerjea is a South Asia Research Fellow at New America and a graduate student at the Johns Hopkins School of Advanced International Studies.
 He focuses on economic and foreign policy issues in South Asia.

 Bonus Read: “Afghan Officials, Voicing Security Fears on Facebook, Are Fired for Their Trouble,” by David Jolly and Jawad Sukhanyar (NYT)